 The first bite

 The marshmallows are soft and not too gooey.
-Apparently the texture is something that Baru has worked feeling that none of the currently available products were quite right.
+Apparently, the texture is something that Baru has worked feeling that none of the currently available products was quite right.

 The contrast in textures between mallow and chocolate works well.
-So well it’s tempting to just keep poping them in ones mouth…
+So well it’s tempting to just keep popping them in one’s mouth…